giladnavot/LoveChat/.swm/hello.y1m1y.sw.md

 id: y1m1y
 title: hello
 file_version: 1.1.1
-app_version: 1.1.0
+app_version: 1.1.2
 ---

 <br/>

 <br/>

-this is a snippet
+this is a snippet gilad
 <!-- NOTE-swimm-snippet: the lines below link your snippet to Swimm -->
 ### 📄 manage.py
 ```python